 Chairman of the Supervisory Board

 Member of the Supervisory Board

 Our mission is to maintain high standards of servicing and to continue the successful development of our activity.
 The satisfaction of all our clients and partners is our top priority.
 We treat them respectfully, while trying to be worthy of their confidence by meeting their needs and supporting the implementation of their projects.

 We incessantly develop and improve our services.
 We always act professionally, while being meticulous about details.

 Here at UBB we work in a well-organized and dynamic environment, which triggers outstanding atmosphere for effective teamwork.

 Here at UBB the ideas and opinions of each and every employee matter.
 The personal initiative of everyone is being appreciated and encouraged.
 We are all supported in the constant learning and work enhancement process, as well as provided with transparent professional development opportunities.

 Our never-ending advancement, motivation and utilization of our staff's professional knowledge and skills have cemented our leadership position in the banking sector.

-Bank services, rendered by UBB: loans in Bulgarian leva and foreign currency, deposits in Bulgarian leva and foreign currency, FX operations, fast and express intrabank transfers, e-banking, cash management for corporate clients, operations with BGN and FX accounts and travellers’ cheques, payments with debit and credit bank cards, cash collection, bank guarantees and letters of credit, trade in securities, depository /custodian services, money transfers through Western Union
+Bank services, rendered by UBB: loans in Bulgarian leva and foreign currency, deposits in Bulgarian leva and foreign currency, FX operations, fast and express intrabank transfers, online banking, cash management for corporate clients, operations with BGN and FX accounts and travellers’ cheques, payments with debit and credit bank cards, cash collection, bank guarantees and letters of credit, trade in securities, depository /custodian services.

 It targets all natural persons and micro clients, for whom attractive product proposals are being prepared, in conformity with market competition requirements.
 The activity covers all stages from the launching of new products, advertising and marketing campaigns, direct marketing and work with various distribution channels.